AdobeDocs/commerce-learn.en/help/app-builder/first-app/app-config-yaml-file.md

 #COMMERCE_ACCESS_TOKEN_SECRET=ggg7nb19jhr5gi9jzfan9ggzipe8yrus
 ```

-You can see it being used in the sample module in file actions/commerce.index.js
+You can see these static values being used in the sample module in file `actions/commerce.index.js`

 ```javascript
         const oauth = getCommerceOauthClient(